Prevention is Power: Protecting Kidneys Through Vaccination

 - 1 min read

 Kidney patients often experience weakened immune systems, making them more vulnerable to serious infections.
-Dialysis patients spend hours each week in healthcare settings where the risk of exposure is higher.
 Even a “routine” infection like the flu can quickly escalate, leading to hospitalization, missed treatments, or long-term complications.

 The Centers for Disease Control and Prevention (CDC) lists several vaccines as essential for people with kidney disease.
-These include influenza, pneumococcal, hepatitis B, shingles, and COVID-19 vaccines.
-For example, patients receiving dialysis are at greater risk for hepatitis B because of frequent blood exposure.
+These include influenza, pneumococcal, hepatitis B, and COVID-19 vaccines.
 Vaccination offers vital protection against this preventable infection.

 According to the National Kidney Foundation, people with CKD are up to three times more likely to be hospitalized from flu-related complications.
 In the Pacific Northwest, timely immunization can reduce strain on both patients and the healthcare system.